-Mrs. Mary Treat, in the American Naturalist, has given the results of a large number of experiments with butterflies, showing that, if the larvæ are not well fed before going into the chrysalis state, the perfect insects developed from them are males; but, if the larvæ are abundantly supplied with food, the perfect insects are females.2
+Mrs. Mary Treat, in the American Naturalist, has given the results of a large number of experiments with butterflies, showing that, if the larvæ are not well fed before going into the chrysalis state, the perfect insects developed from them are males; but, if the larvæ are abundantly supplied with food, the perfect insects are females.

 In a paper communicated to the Philadelphia Academy, Mr. Gentry details a series of experiments with the larvæ of various species of moths, the results of which agree with those obtained by Mrs. Treat with butterflies.
 Mr. Gentry arrives at the following conclusions: "1.
 That males are the invariable result when the larvæ are fed on diseased or innutritious food; 2.
 That in the fall, when the leaves have not their usual amount of sap, males are generally produced; 3.
-That more males are produced late in the
+That more males are produced late in the season than females; 4.
+That the sexes in early life eannot be distinguished, the change being brought about late in life by the conditions of nutrition."

-1 "The Dzierzon Theory," by Baron Berlepsch, pp. 13-36; "Hive and Honcy-Bee," by Langstroth, pp. 40-45; and other works on the bec.
-2 Popular Science Monthly, June, 1873, p.
-252. season than females; 4.
-That the sexes in early life cannot be distinguished, the change being brought about late in life by the conditions of nutrition."
+1 &quot;The Dzierzon Theory," by Baron Berlepsch, pp. 13-36; "Hive and Honey-Bee," by Langstroth, pp. 40-45; and other works on the bec.

+&lt;sup>2 Popular Science Monthly, June, 1873, p.
+252.

-Mr. Thomas Meehan has made observations which seem to show that "sex in plants is the result of the grade of nutrition, the highest grades of nutrition or vitality producing the female sex, and the lower grades the male."2
+Mr. Thomas Meehan has made observations which seem to show that "sex in plants is the result of the grade of nutrition, the highest grades of nutrition or vitality producing the female sex, and the lower grades the male."